Timber Pest Inspection

 A timber pest inspection is a visual examination of a property to identify any evidence of timber pest activity or damage.
 This can include termites and timber borers.
 The termite pest inspector will look for common signs of activity and damage such as mud tubes, hollow sounds in timber, or exit holes.

-A thermal imaging camera, sounding tool and moister meter are also used during the inspection.
-As these tools can help the inspector identify items that may not be present to the human eye.
+Our inspectors use a thermal imaging camera, sounding tool and moister meter during the inspection.
+These tools help inspectors to identify items that may not be present to the human eye.
 Such as high moisture readings and abnormal heat patterns which can indicate termite activity.

 Timber pest report

 If termites are found, the pest inspector will provide recommendations for treatment and prevention.
-Depending on the severity of the infestation, treatment options may include chemical treatments, baiting systems, or physical barriers to prevent pests from entering the property.
+Depending on the severity of the infestation, treatment options may include a spot treatment, chemical treatments or baiting systems to prevent termites from entering the property.

 What areas of the property are checked?